livecycle/preevy/site/docs/recipes/faster-build.md

 Out-of-the-box, Docker's default builder uses the [Docker driver](https://docs.docker.com/build/deploy-runtimes/docker/).
 This driver uses the connected Docker Server to build.
 Preevy sets the Docker Server to the provisioned machine's Docker Server (using the `DOCKER_HOST` environment variable), so the build runs there.

 To run the build on the local machine (where the `preevy` CLI runs), or a remote server, configure a builder with a different driver.
-The [`docker buildx create` command](https://docs.docker.com/engine/reference/commandline/buildx_create) can be used to created a builder.
+The [`docker buildx create` command](https://docs.docker.com/engine/reference/commandline/buildx_create) can be used to create a builder.

 ### Choosing a builder driver